acadTags/Automated-Social-Annotation/README.md

 Joint Multi-label Attention Network (JMAN) is a neural network model for document annotation with social tags.

 This tool is the source code for the proposed method reported in the paper titled
-* Joint Multi-label Attention Network for Social Text Annotation, submitted to NAACL-19
+* Joint Multi-label Attention Network for Social Text Annotation, NAACL-19

+The preprint of this paper will be available by the end of March.

 # Requirements
 * Python 3.6.*